nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/SortActivity.puml" width="550" />

-The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues the command `sort name/increasing`
+The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues the command `sort name/increasing`.

 <puml src="diagrams/SortSequence.puml" width="550" />

 ### Get Blind Date

-The blind date feature is implemented using the `BlindDateCommand` class.
-The `BlindDateCommand` class calls a getBlindDate() method from the `ModelManager` class.
-Within the getRandomPerson method, a 'Predicate' object is created and used to filter the `Date` objects in the `Model` component.
-The `BlindDateCommand` class then returns a `CommandResult` object that contains the randomly selected `Date` object.
+1. The user will first key in blindDate which is the command word for this feature.
+2. If the list of dates is empty, the user will be prompted to add a date via an error message.
+3. The model class will then generate a random number, via a random number generator, which will be the index of the date to be returned.
+4. A predicate will be created to filter the current list of dates in the model class and returns true only if the date equals to the date at the index generated in step 2.
+5. If step 1 - 3 are successfully completed, The list of dates will be updated to display the randomly selected date.

+The _Activity_ diagram summarises what happens after the user enters a sort command.

+The _Sequence_ Diagram below shows how the components interact with each other for the scenario where the user issues the command `blindDate`.

 ### Get best match